 Why Learn Docker?

 Docker is a powerful tool feathered with extraordinary capabilities.
 In fact, the Docker ppt for beginners is also well documented to pick up Docker topics quickly.
 However, there is no way to know if you should use Docker in your environment unless you first understand what it is and what it does.
-Here are six reasons to learn Docker for absolute beginners:
+Here are six reasons to learn Docker tutorial for beginners:

-Maintaining applications does not imply maintaining the system on which they run.
+1. Dockerized Apps Are Independent of OS: Maintaining applications does not imply maintaining the system on which they run.
 Only the operating system of your host system needs to be updated and secured, leaving you time to do a thousand other things.

-There's no need to be concerned about library versions clashing.
+2. Each Dockerized App Has a Unique Set of Dependencies: There's no need to be concerned about library versions clashing.
 If one app requires PHP version 5.2 and another requires PHP version 5.4.
 Docker can handle both versions running without any conflict.

-The Docker community maintains the images on Docker Hub, making it possible to set up complete application environments with a single command.
+3. Most of the Heavy Lifting is Already Done: The Docker community maintains the images on Docker Hub, making it possible to set up complete application environments with a single command.

-The single-line command for setting up an environment can be scripted or automated like any other command-line tool.
+4. Controlling Docker Containers Can Be Fully Automated: The single-line command for setting up an environment can be scripted or automated like any other command-line tool.

-Docker is used in production systems.
+6. CI/CD — Build Once, Run Everywhere: Docker is used in production systems.
 However, it is primarily thought of as a tool for running the same application on a developer's laptop/server.
 Docker can be moved from development to testing to production without being altered.

 Building a basic CI/CD pipeline is the most common use of Docker examples for beginners.
 Learning the basics of CI/CD will help you strengthen your skills and solve technical problems.
-Know more about the features of docker
+Know more about the features of docker.

 Who Should Learn Docker?